Paulo Sitanggang: Borneo

 He was signed for Borneo to play in Liga 1.
 Sitanggang made his league debut on 10 September 2021 in a match against Persik Kediri at the Pakansari Stadium, Cibinong.

 Persita Tengerang (loan)

 Sitanggang was signed for Persita Tangerang to play in Liga 1 in the 2022–23 season, on loan from Borneo.
 He made his league debut on 25 July 2022 in a match against Persik Kediri at the Indomilk Arena, Tangerang.

+RANS Nusantara

+Sitanggang was signed for RANS Nusantara to play in Liga 1 in the 2023–24 season.
+He made his debut on 3 July 2023 in a match against Persikabo 1973 at the Maguwoharjo Stadium, Sleman.

+Madura United

+On 21 June 2025, Sitanggang officially signed Madura United.

 International career

 He made his international debut for Indonesia national team on 21 March 2017, against Myanmar, where he coming as a substitute.